MohanL/LeagueofLegendBrowserExtension/README.md

-__League of Legend Browser Extension__
+__League of Legend Game Frqeuncy Check Extension__

 a cross platform league of legend browser extension for chrome, firefox and opera.

 __Use__

-return summoner's recent game history and current game status.
+return summoner's time span for the most recent 3 games, 5 games and 10 games

 __Installation__

-chrome  [...]
+chrome  [...] done

 firefox [...]